ffund/intro-ml-tss21/slides/2-linear.md

 ::: notes

 In Instructor A's section, a change in average overall course grades is associated with a bigger change in Intro ML course grade than in Instructor B's section; but in Instructor B's section, more of the variance among students is explained by the linear regression on previous overall grades.

+Note: the example above was for a simple linear regression (model with one feature).

+* The slope coefficient of a linear regression models with one feature tells us, "an increase of one unit in this feature is associated with an increase of the target variable by [the coefficient value]".
+* The coefficients of a multiple regression model with several features tell us, "an increase of one unit in this feature, **while holding the other features that are in the model constant**, is associated with an increase of the target variable by [the value of the coefficient for that feature]".

 :::